CAngeleri/Angeleri_Art_Museum/README.md

 This single-page museum was built and constructed with curiosity and care.
 Check out the latest deployment [here](insert-deployment-link).

-*(Note: If the deployment is down and you would like to connect, please reach out to me[here](https://www.linkedin.com/in/cameron-angeleri/).)*
+*(Note: If the deployment is down and you would like to connect, please reach out to me [here](https://www.linkedin.com/in/cameron-angeleri/).)*

 ## Overview